-Alchemy is an Ontario-based artist residency committed to fostering community engagement through the exploration and sharing of art, food and conversation.
+Alchemy is an Ontario-based artist residency bult on four pillars: art, food, farm and community.
 Attracting artists from Canada and throughout the world, its programming initiatives are led by artists Claire Tallarico and Tonia Di Risio.
+2023 marks our 7th Harvest Season in Prince Edward County.

-Our current programming has deep roots stemming from what we have learned in offering six traditional artist residencies and programming on the Toronto Islands and in rural Prince Edward County (PEC), Ontario between 2015 and 2019.
+Our current programming stems from what we have learned since 2015 in offering artist residencies and community engaged programming on the Toronto Islands and in rural Prince Edward County (PEC), Ontario.

 Alchemy founder and co-facilitator